sepsis-omics/tutorials/docs/modules/galaxy/index.md

-* We will use this files for the Genomics Workshop.
+* We will use these files for the Genomics Workshop.
 For additional ways to import histories, see below.